kalkuteminal/Animation-DNA/06-Tutorials.md

 Create AOVs automatically with [Render Manager](03-tools#render-manager)

 ## Material creation techniques
-In this section we will explore how to make surfaces looks like particular materials — wood, metal, skin etc. To define surface properties with Arnold aiStandard shader will be used.
+In this section we will explore how to make surfaces looks like particular materials — wood, metal, skin etc with Arnold aiStandard shader.

 Lighting > shading